Semore History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Semore is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Semore family lived in Monmouthshire.
-Their name, however, is a reference to St. Maur, near Avranches, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to St. Maur, near Avranches, Normandy.

 Early Origins of the Semore family